When

 What

 do we want to do?
-Go with the flow... wait for it to float us to our
+We can go with the flow... wait for it to float us to our

 value system... our sense of what is right and wrong... the next stop

-along the way... or do we wake up, step to the cutting edge of
+along the way.
+Or do we want to wake up, step to the cutting edge of

-complication, navigate the sloppiness, navigate the flow and change the world?... or more
+complication, navigate the sloppiness, the flow and change the world, or more

 better.